widged/gb-elm-language/en/type/05-record.md

 7 : number
 ```

 Uniquely these functions are defined by a pattern.
+Any field name is a function if you precede it immediately with a dot (no whitespace).

 ```elm
 $ elm repl